AdobeDocs/experience-manager-65.en/help/assets/carousel-banners.md

 >[!NOTE]
 >
 >Non-administrative users must be added to the **[!UICONTROL dam-users]** group in order to be able to create or edit carousel banners.
-If you are having trouble creating or editing, please see your system administrator who can add you to the **d[!UICONTROL am-users]** group.
+If you are having trouble creating or editing, please see your system administrator who can add you to the **[!UICONTROL dam-users]** group.

 ## Quick Start: Carousel Banners {#quick-start-carousel-banners}